Subhra264/WasmRunner/README.md

 - `int` - If `0`, the operation was successful and not successful otherwise.

 ## Commands
-Following are various commands to use this tool.
+Following are various commands to use with this tool.

 ### Version
 Prints the version of the underlying `wasmedge` library.
 All other commands and options are ignored when this command is run.